Písková Lhota (Mladá Boleslav District): Administrative division

+Etymology

+The name means 'sandy Lhota' in Czech.

 Geography

 Písková Lhota is located about 6 km south of Mladá Boleslav and 39 km northeast of Prague.
 It lies in the Jizera Table.
 The municipality is situated on the left bank of the Jizera River, which forms the western municipal border.
-There is a pond in the centre of the village.
+There is a fishpond in the centre of the village.

 History

 The first written mention of Písková Lhota is from 1398, Zámostí was first mentioned in 1361.
 Starý Stránov Castle was first documented in 1297.
-Písková Lhota as a typical agricultural village, Zámostí was probably mainly home of craftsmen.
+Písková Lhota was a typical agricultural village, while Zámostí was probably a village of craftsmen.